nybblr/closures/README.md

 Rewrite closures and scoping rules **from scratch.** Entirely in JavaScript.
 Using **prototypal inheritance,** some clever **hat-tips from graphics programming,** amnesic **function bodies,** and this **one weird global variable.**

+*Slides are up on [Speaker Deck.](https://speakerdeck.com/nybblr/you-wont-believe-this-one-weird-way-to-rewrite-closures>)*

 ## Convert code to closure-less equivalent

-To convert some regular JavaScript to the closure-less version demoed, go to https://nybblr.github.io/closures/ and drop in some code.
+To convert some regular JavaScript to the closure-less version demoed, go to <https://nybblr.github.io/closures/> and drop in some code.

 Note that it is **extremely** limited and won't handle any edge cases (e.g. multiple var declarations per line, function declarations, etc.)